adamjreed/locomotion/README.md

 # locomotion

 This application is a live view of trains currently active on major cities' mass transit systems.
-It is intended to serve as a demo of how you can harness the power of serverless applications and simple single-page-app frontends to quickly visualize interesting data sets.
-A few things of note about the architecture:

-* The ETL layer is all automatic and can be run via crons and expanded by only entering new resources to fetch.
-* Apart from the Redis instance, the entire application is only billed when things are in flight.
-If there are no users and no data is being actively ingested or transformed, the app has virtually zero cost.
-* The frontend being on a CDN and the backend using Elasticache means that this is rapidly scalable to large amounts of traffic.

-## Components
-The application has 3 fundamental components:

-### ETL
-The bedrock of the application is a serverless ETL layer that uses Lambda functions to fetch static GTFS transit data from mass transit systems (see more on GTFS [here](https://developers.google.com/transit/gtfs)) and transform it using Amazon Glue and Athena.
-Once transformed, the data is periodically updated in a Redis server which is queried by the backend API.

-### API
-The API layer provides a set of common endpoints for the frontend to call, which then translate to both static data from Redis and dynamic data from live APIs hosted by mass transit systems.

-### Frontend
-The frontend layer is a React application that presents an interactive map to the user displaying all active trains for a given region.
+It features a few pretty cool concepts:

+* An ETL layer that is entirely serverless and automatically processes [GTFS](https://developers.google.com/transit/gtfs) feeds to provide the static data necessary.
+* A low-latency serverless API that uses Lambda and Elasticache (Redis) to serve end-user requests and not overwhelm mass transit providers' APIs with polling.
+* A CDN-hosted React application that uses the Google Maps framework to visualize a combination of static live train data to display the real time position of trains on the tracks.

 ## TODO
 This application is in a very early state and obviously has a lot of future potential.